 - Finally, a good give-away of battery troubles is when the interior lights are dim or will not come on at all.

-This is something all winter travellers should think about.
+- If you’re leaving your car over Christmas, you should be considering the state when you get back, it could freeze over.
 You may have left the UK in benign conditions, but the weather in the UK can change quickly as we all know!

 - Ensure your windscreen wipers are left in the off position to avoid them freezing to the windscreen in your absence.